-The first word that will come to your mind while visiting Geneva is “Elite”…this classy city is home to superior scientific research organisations like the CERN (European Organisation of Scientific Research) and WMO (world meteorological Organisation) besides most of the world’s security and peace promoting governing bodies.
-Arguably the safest and the most organised city… Read the full article
+The first word that will come to your mind while visiting Geneva is “Elite”…this classy city is home to superior scientific research organisations like the CERN (European Organisation of Scientific Research) and WMO (World Meteorological Organisation) besides most of the world’s security and peace-promoting governing bodies.
+Arguably the safest and the most organised city in… Read the full article

 One of the most expensive and luxurious cities to live in, Zurich is more of a money makers paradise than a cultural hotspot.
 However, Zurich has cultivated itself by spinning off an amazing mix of design, architecture, gastronomy and art in a refreshing vehicle free atmosphere….some neighbourhoods like Zurich West are deliberately kept free of… Read the full article

 By the 13th century there was a sudden change in the fortunes of the rocky Gotthard pass region in Alps as it became a prosperous North South Crossing point.
 The verdant valleys of Schwyz, Uri and Unterwalden at the northern base of the Gothard began to see a lot of European power politics and this… Read the full article